• Skip to primary navigation

 4. God commands His people to read, preach, and teach the Scriptures

-We just read about Moses and how he wrote the first Scriptures for the sake of the people.
-And no sooner had Moses written down the instructions of God, he read it to the people at the foot of Mount Sinai.
+No sooner had Moses written down the instructions of God, he also read it to the people at the foot of Mount Sinai.

-Furthermore, in Deuteronomy 17:18-20, Moses wrote that the future kings of the people of Israel, when they ascended to the throne, were to make a personal copy of the Law of Moses, keeping it with them and reading it regularly.
+Furthermore, in Deuteronomy 17:18-20, Moses writes that the future kings of the people of Israel, when they ascended to the throne, were to make a personal copy of the Law, keeping it with them and reading it regularly.

-The public reading of the Scriptures followed by exhortation and instruction continued through the centuries.
-In fact, in 1 Timothy 4:13, the apostle Paul exhorts Timothy to be devoted to this practice at the church in Ephesus.
-He wrote, “Until I come, devote yourself to the public reading of Scripture, to exhortation, to teaching.”
+Through the centuries, the public reading of the Scriptures followed by exhortation and instruction continued.
+In fact, in 1 Timothy 4:13, the apostle Paul exhorts Timothy to be devoted to this practice at the church in Ephesus: “Until I come, devote yourself to the public reading of Scripture, to exhortation, to teaching.”

 From the first century churches until today, God’s people have read the Scriptures corporately, followed by preaching and teaching.
-The public reading, preaching, and teaching also reinforces and encourages reading as a family and also individually.
+Public reading, preaching, and teaching also reinforces and encourages reading as a family and individually.

-So, God intends that His people know Him and live in an obedient relationship with Him.
-God has thus instructed His people to read, preach, and teach the Scriptures, corporately as part of worship as well as at home.
+So God intends that His people know Him and live in an obedient relationship with Him.
+God has instructed His people to read, preach, and teach the Scriptures, corporately in worship as well as at home.

 Furthermore, the command to read the Scriptures aloud as part of corporate worship is the foundational reason for translating the Scriptures.
 When believers gather for worship, they must have the Scriptures in their own language if they are to read them aloud for the edification of the people of God.